 Discovering cool and unique places in the US

 From sea to shining sea, there are so many unique places to visit in the US.
-Must see places in USA include everything from national and state parks to bustling cities and mountain resort towns.
-Whether you’re into snow-capped mountains, raging waterfalls, lush woodlands, or otherworldly deserts, the USA has got you covered with its countless beautiful and bucket list-worthy destinations.
+Must see places in the USA include everything from national and state parks to bustling cities and mountain resort towns.
+Whether you’re into snowy mountains, raging waterfalls, lush woodlands, or otherworldly deserts, the United States has got you covered with its countless beautiful and bucket list-worthy destinations.

-With the pandemic stifling travel abroad, 2022 looks like it will be a year of road trips and local travel.
-What better way to spend this spring, summer, and fall than by doing cool road trips around the US?
+With so many travel restrictions and requirements abroad, 2022 is shaping up to be another year of road trips and local travel.
+And what better way to spend this winter, spring, summer, and fall than by doing road trips?
+The best vacation spots in the US are all within driving distance of major airports.

 Looking for unique vacations that will leave you in awe?
-Buckle up and let’s take a cross-country road trip from the West Coast to the East Coast to visit many of the cool places in the US.
+Buckle up and let’s take a cross-country road trip from the West Coast to the East Coast.
+Here are some of the many cool places to visit in the US.

 Our journey begins north of the Lower-48, in Alaska’s Kenai Fjords National Park.
 This nippy national park in southern Alaska is home to 38 glaciers and numerous fjords.